Pompei Primavera Pompei Primavera

 heated through, 5 minutes.
 Season with salt and pepper.

-dry, add additional cream, but the sauce should not be soupy.
-Adjust
+too dry, add additional cream, but the sauce should not be soupy.

-the seasonings.
-Add the pine nuts and give the mixture one final toss.
+Adjust the seasonings.
+Add the pine nuts and give the mixture one

+final toss.
 Serve in heated soup or spaghetti bowls.
-Spoon some of the tomato
+Spoon some

 Featured Archive Recipes: